kalejaiyeoluwadara/Digital-KYC-Platform/README.md

 ## 🎯 The Problem

-> How might we streamline the KYC (Know Your Customer) process for fintech applications while ensuring security and building user trust, and enable identity verification portability across multiple platforms?
+> How might we streamline the KYC (Know Your Customer) process for banks while ensuring security and building user trust, and enable identity verification portability across multiple platforms?

 ## ✨ Our Solution

-Our Digital KYC Platform revolutionizes the identity verification process for fintech applications.
+Our Digital KYC Platform revolutionizes the identity verification process for banks.
 The platform guides users through a comprehensive multi-step verification process that includes:

 1. **Email Verification** - Validates user email addresses
 2. **Address Verification** - Confirms user location and address details
 3. **Social Profile Verification** - Links and verifies social media accounts (Google, LinkedIn, Twitter)
 4. **Referee Verification** - Allows users to add references who can vouch for their identity

 As users complete each verification step, they build a **Digital Trust Score** that reflects their credibility.
-This Trust Score is stored in a portable **Digital Trust Wallet** that can be shared across multiple fintech platforms, eliminating the need for repeated KYC processes.
-Users complete verification once and can use their verified identity anywhere, saving time and improving the user experience across the fintech ecosystem.
+This Trust Score is stored in a portable **Digital Trust Wallet** that can be shared across multiple banks, eliminating the need for repeated KYC processes.
+Users complete verification once and can use their verified identity anywhere, saving time and improving the user experience across the bank ecosystem.

 ---